PaloAltoNetworks/PrismaSASECloudManaged-Python/examples/policyObjects/application-filters.md

 Now we can proceed with the commands below.

 ## List all Application Filters
-To list all addresses within shared folder (it defaults to _Shared_ folder)
+To list all application filters within shared folder (it defaults to _Shared_ folder)
 ```python
 o = policyObjects.policyObjects(n)